-The amendments update IFRS 3 so that it refers to the 2018 C Framework instead of the 1989 Framework.
-They also add to requirement that, for obligations within the scope of IAS 37, an acqui IAS 37 to determine whether at the acquisition date a present obligation as a result of past events.
-For a levy that would be within the scope Levies, the acquirer applies IFRIC 21 to determine whether the obliga that gives rise to a liability to pay the levy has occurred by the acquisi
+The amendments update IFRS 3 so that it refers to the 2018 Conceptual Framework instead of the 1989 Framework.
+They also add to IFRS 3 a requirement that, for obligations within the scope of IAS 37, an acquirer applies IAS 37 to determine whether at the acquisition date a present obligation exists as a result of past events.
+For a levy that would be within the scope of IFRIC 21 Levies, the acquirer applies IFRIC 21 to determine whether the obligating event that gives rise to a liability to pay the levy has occurred by the acquisition date.

-Finally, the amendments add an explicit statement that an acquirer recognise contingent assets acquired in a business combination.
+Finally, the amendments add an explicit statement that an acquirer does not recognise contingent assets acquired in a business combination.

-Amendments to IAS 16 - Property, Plant and Equipment-Procee Intended Use
+Amendments to IAS 16 - Property, Plant and Equipment-Proceeds before 1 January 2022, with early application Intended Use

-The amendments prohibit deducting from the cost of an item of prop and equipment any proceeds from selling items produced before that available for use, i.e. proceeds while bringing the asset to the loc condition necessary for it to be capable of operating in the manner in management.
-Consequently, an entity recognises such sales proc related costs in profit or loss.
-The entity measures the cost of thos accordance with IAS 2 Inventories.
+The amendments prohibit deducting from the cost of an item of property, plant and equipment any proceeds from selling items produced before that asset is available for use, i.e. proceeds while bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
+Consequently, an entity recognises such sales proceeds and related costs in profit or loss.
+The entity measures the cost of those items in accordance with IAS 2 Inventories.

-Effective for annual periods beginning on or after between an The effective date is yet to be set.
-Earlier application is permitted. ere is a sale int venture. om the loss action with method, are e unrelated and losses any former counted for rent's profit in the new d; however, ors of the ay have an iods should -current s current or nt or timing information The amendments are applied retrospectively for annual periods beginning on or after 1 January 2023, with early application permitted. current or be reporting out whether explain that be reporting settlement ents, other Conceptual IFRS 3 a virer applies ation exists of IFRIC 21 ating event sition date. er does not The amendments are effective for business combinations for which the date of acquisition is on or after the beginning of the first annual period beginning on or after 1 January 2022.
-Early application is permitted if an entity also applies all other updated references. eds before perty, plant 1 January 2022, with early application permitted. ocation and ntended by oceeds and se items in administrative purposes.
+Effective for annual periods beginning on or

+The effective date is yet to be set.
+Earlier application is permitted.

+The amendments are applied retrospectively for annual periods beginning on or after 1 January 2023, with early application permitted.

+The amendments are effective for business combinations for which the date of acquisition is on or after the beginning of the first annual period beginning on or after 1 January 2022.
+Early application is permitted if an entity also applies all other updated references.

+permitted.